google/go-cloud/README.md

 of cloud-specific authorization, tracing, SDKs and all the other code required to make an application portable across cloud platforms.

-The project works with a code generator called [Wire](https://github.com/google/wire/blob/master/README.md).
+The project works well with a code generator called [Wire](https://github.com/google/wire/blob/master/README.md).
 It creates human-readable code that only imports the cloud SDKs for providers you use.
 This allows Go Cloud to grow to support any number of cloud providers,